-This is a chemical that naturally occurs within the human nervous system.
-Basically, it is derived from L-phenylalanine, which is a precursor in the body to norepinephrien, epinephrine and dopimine.
-This converted chemical, also known as PEA, can be replicated in labs, and is also found in foods such as chocolate.
-It is sometimes referred to as the ‘Love Drug’ because of its effect on dopimine levels which greatly boost one’s emotional state.
+Phenylethylamine is a chemical that naturally occurs within the human nervous system.
+Basically, it is derived from L-phenylalanine, which is a precursor in the body to norepinephrine, epinephrine, and dopamine.
+This converted chemical, also known as PEA, can be replicated in labs and is also found in foods such as chocolate.
+It is sometimes referred to as the ‘Love Drug’ because of its effect on dopamine levels which greatly boost one’s emotional state.
 PEA is also highly effective in enhancing cognitive abilities.

 Phenylethylamine works in conjunction with a number of other neural chemicals to create its intended effects in the mind and mood and does not maintain effectiveness without the rest of these chemicals.
 PEA needs them to interact with the neural synapses.